nikbearbrown/mba-marketing/chapters/12-products-consumer-offerings.md

 **Preview of next chapter:** Chapter 13 adds new-product-development capability.
 The assistant will be able to design an NPD process appropriate to risk and budget, identify which adopter category to target first, and assess IP risk.

 ---

 ## AI Wayback Machine

-**David Ogilvy** was founder of Ogilvy & Mather whose Confessions of an Advertising Man (1963) defined modern thinking about consumer-product positioning.
+**David Ogilvy** founded Ogilvy & Mather, whose *Confessions of an Advertising Man* (1963) defined modern thinking about consumer-product positioning.

 **Run this:**